ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

   ![Architecture](images/solution53-powerai-vision-hidden/architecture_diagram.png)

-1. User logs into a backend application running in a VSI with PowerAI vision trial preinstalled to train and deploy a deep learning model(API)
+1. User provisions a PowerAI vision trial preinstalled VSI and logs into a backend application to train and deploy a deep learning model(API) for image classification.
-2. User deploys a web application to a front-end subnet on {{site.data.keyword.vpc_short}} through {{site.data.keyword.bplong_notm}}
+2. User deploys a web application to a front-end subnet on {{site.data.keyword.vpc_short}} through {{site.data.keyword.bplong_notm}}.
-3. The front-end app interacts with the back-end API
+3. The front-end app provides the UI to upload an image that is passed to the back-end API for classification.
 4. User uploads an image for classification to the front-end web app

 ## Before you begin